← Back to Glossary

 The response has been automation at every stage:

-1. Automated monitoring — Systems that continuously scan domains, websites, and platforms
+1. Automated monitoring — AI-powered systems that continuously scan domains, websites, and platforms

 2. Automated detection — Machine learning that classifies threats and prioritizes by severity